linolayani/linoleparquet.github.io/content/posts/2024/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 ![image](./images/answer-2.png#center)

-> An HTTPS connection is initalized with the webserver under the domain test.website.com: A **TLS handshake** takes place and an **encrypted connection** is opened on port 443.
+> An HTTPS connection is initialized with the webserver under the domain test.website.com: A **TLS handshake** takes place and an **encrypted connection** is opened on port 443.
 >
 > Once the connection is established, your computer sends an **HTTP GET request** to the web server.
 >